 - Everyone, even young children, stays up well into the night.
 Even after midnight, you’ll see children and their families strolling around and sitting in parks after their dinner.
 Don’t be overly concerned about bedtimes.
 It’s a great way to soak up the Latin culture here.

 Is it safe to drive in Argentina?

-Argentina is HUGE and a lot of it you can only get to with a private vehicle.
+Argentina is huge and a lot of it you can only get to with a private vehicle.
 Thankfully the roads are pretty good.
-They’re paved and you won’t find many potholes.

 You’ll have to drive defensively.
 Argentinians can be pretty aggressive behind the wheel.
 Expect tailgating, speeding, sudden lane changes, jumping red lights, squeezing into small gaps in traffic, and erratic driving in general.

 When you’re in more rural areas you’ll have to watch out for other hazards, like animals on the road.
 It’s very difficult to see these animals in the dark so we’d suggest that you avoid driving at night.